davepinch/pinchy.cc/collections/_about/about-me.md

   - Extended mind thesis - Wikipedia
 tags:
   - Me
-  - Tremendous Artist
 ---
 This blog is my *Commonplace Book*.
-It contains snippets, quotes, explorations, and other pieces of information I find useful.
-It also contains photos and artwork that I have placed into the public domain.
+It contains notes, snippets, photos, reminders, bookmarks -- anything of interest to me.
+It also serves as my extended memory as I get older.
+It might even become my only memory (this serves as a guiding principle in how I build the site).